prawnzyy/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Using this Guide
 This user guide contains all the information you will need in order to use [Ba]king [Br]ead.
+For new users, this document will also guide you in using the application, starting with the more essential features.

 **For new users**:
 - Start using [Ba]king [Br]ead by heading over to the [Quick Start](#quick-start) to learn how to set up the app and use it.